opendatabio/opendatabio/README.md

 ## Development

-When running this app in development mode, it is not necessary to follow all the installation above.
-You can start a development webserver simply with
+When running this app in development mode, you may access the app at http://localhost:8000 by running

 ```
-php composer install
-php artisan migrate
 php artisan serve
 ```